Nonlinear photoconductivities and quantum geometry of chiral multifold fermions: Second-order Photoconductivities and Quantum Geometry

 where $w_{mn}^{ac}=\hbar^{-1}\langle m|\frac{\partial^2H}{\partial k_a\partial k_c}|n\rangle$, $v_{mn}^a=\hbar^{-1}\langle m|\frac{\partial H}{\partial k_a}|n\rangle$, $\Delta_{mn}^a=v_{mm}^a-v_{nn}^a$.

 The injection conductivity is given by

-where $\tau$ is the relaxation time.
-For topological semimetal that carries topological charges under the irraidation of circular polarized light, trace of the injection conductivity is quantized, dubbed as quantized circular photogavanic effect (CPGE) \cite{deJuan2017, Flicker2018}. $\sum_{\text{cycl}}\sigma^{c,ab}=\beta_{0}C\tau$, where $\sum_{\text{cycl}}$ denotes the summation over $c,a,b$ in cyclic permutation, $C$ is the topological charge of the semimetal, $\beta_0=\frac{\pi e^3}{h^2}$ and $h$ is the Planck constant.
+where $\tau$ is the relaxation time \cite{foot:relaxapp}.
+For topological semimetal that carries topological charges under the irradiation of circular polarized light, trace of the injection conductivity is quantized, dubbed as quantized circular photogalvanic effect (CPGE) \cite{deJuan2017, Flicker2018}. $\sum_{\text{cycl}}\sigma^{c,ab}=i\beta_{0}C\tau$, where $\sum_{\text{cycl}}$ denotes the summation over $c,a,b$ in cyclic permutation, $C$ is the topological charge of the semimetal, $\beta_0=\frac{\pi e^3}{h^2}$ and $h$ is the Planck constant.

-The explicit forms of the injection conductivity tensors in terms of quantum geometrical tensor are given below.
-The linear injection conductivity is
+The explicit forms of the injection conductivity tensors in terms of quantum geometrical tensor are given below. {By taking the real part of Eq. (\ref{eq:injcond}),} the linear injection photoconductivity is